$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals

 As before, such a reduction also helps if the analytic continuation has to be performed to reach a certain kinematical region.
 We can find the analytic continuations for the series in Eq.\eqref{bubkdf} using automated tools \cite{Ananthanarayan:2021yar}, but it still does not guarantee that the parameter space has been covered.
 In contrast, the complete list of analytic continuations for the hypergeometric $_2F_1$\cite{becken2000analytic} is available and well implemented in software like \mt.
 The complexity of the analytic continuation procedure also increases with the increase in the number of variables of the hypergeometric function due to the increase in difficulty to find the ROC of the resulting series.

-We notice that the procedure is sufficiently general and one can obtain a large number of reduction formulae using it by doing the following steps \begin{itemize} \item We take the Eq.\eqref{npointgen1} or any other general result for $N-$point integral from \cite{davydychev1991some,davydychev1992general}. \item For a $N-$ point function we will have product of $N-$ propagators.
+We notice that the procedure is sufficiently general and one can obtain a large number of reduction formulae using it by doing the following steps \begin{itemize} \item We take the Eq.\eqref{npointgen1} or any other general result for $N-$point integral from \cite{davydychev1991some,davydychev1992general}. \item For a $N-$ point function we have a product of $N-$ propagators.
 We take any two propagators and find the algebraic relation.
-This will result in a sum of 2 terms, for which the number of variables in the result, as in Eq.\eqref{npointgen1}, would be reduced by one.
-This would give a reduction formula between, say $L$ (which is a function of $N$) variable hypergeometric function and $(L-1)$ variable hypergeometric function. \item We apply the previous step again, thus resulting in a relation between $L$ variable hypergeometric function and $(L-2)$ variable hypergeometric function.
-Also the previous step it will give a relation between $(L-1)$ variable hypergeometric function and $(L-2)$ variable hypergeometric function. \item We apply the procedure recursively until we have an algebraic relation for the product of $N$ massive propagators as sum of $2^{N-1}$ terms, such that each term contains product of $N-$propagators with just one massive propagator. \item The final result of the procedure would be a collection of relations between $L, (L-1),...1$ variable hypergeometric functions.
+This results in a sum of 2 terms, for which the number of variables in the result, as in Eq.\eqref{npointgen1}, is reduced by one.
+This yields a reduction formula between, say $L$ (which is a function of $N$) variable hypergeometric function and $(L-1)$ variable hypergeometric function. \item We apply the previous step again, thus resulting in a relation between $L$ variable hypergeometric function and $(L-2)$ variable hypergeometric function.
+Also using the previous step it gives a relation between $(L-1)$ variable hypergeometric function and $(L-2)$ variable hypergeometric function. \item We apply the procedure recursively until we have an algebraic relation for the product of $N$ massive propagators as sum of $2^{N-1}$ terms, such that each term contains product of $N-$propagators with just one massive propagator. \item The final result of the procedure would be a collection of relations between $L, (L-1),...1$ variable hypergeometric functions.

 \end{itemize}